 Celebrate Arts at Bucks with Demonstrations, Concerts, and More

-Open studios, demonstrations, and more take place Sunday, May 5, at Newtown, part of a series of events through May 14
+Open studios, demonstrations, concerts, and more are part of a series of events through May 14

 Visual Arts Events

-On Friday, May 3, the 54th Annual Student Exhibition opens in the Hicks Art Center Gallery, running through Tuesday, May 14.
-A scholarship and awards ceremony takes place at 2 p.m.
-Sunday, May 5 during the department’s open house.
+The 54th Annual Student Exhibition in the Hicks Art Center Gallery is open through Tuesday, May 14.
+A scholarship and awards ceremony took place during the department’s open house.
 Admission is free.
 For gallery hours, visit www.bucks.edu/gallery.

-Meanwhile, Artmobile, the college’s traveling outreach museum, will be open adjacent to the Hicks Art Center.
-Visitors can take in the interactive exhibition “Planting Seeds: The Art & Science of Pollination” from 10 a.m. to 2 p.m.
-Wednesday, May 1 through Friday, May 3.
-“Planting Seeds” features 14 artists and scientists from the local area and across the nation who work to increase awareness of pollinators in our environment, the threats to their habitat loss, and the consequences of diminished populations.
-Admission is free.
+Meanwhile, Artmobile, the college’s traveling outreach museum, was open to the public on the Newtown Campus.
+Visitors took in “Planting Seeds: The Art & Science of Pollination,” featuring 14 artists and scientists from the local area and across the nation who work to increase awareness of pollinators in our environment, the threats to their habitat loss, and the consequences of diminished populations.
 To learn more, visit www.bucks.edu/artmobile.

 Students studying film and video production get their chance to shine from 5 to 6:30 p.m.
 Wednesday, May 8, when the annual juried Bucks Filmfest takes place in the Kevin and Sima Zlock Performing Arts Center.
 The festival showcases a selection of works in narrative, documentary, experimental and animation, created by Arts Department students of cinema/video, photography, and multimedia.
 The Bucks Filmfest is free and open to the public.

-The college’s student-run Drama Club presents “Next to Normal” at 7 p.m.
-Friday, May 3 and 1 and 7 p.m.
-Saturday, May 4 in the Zlock Performing Arts Center.
+The college’s student-run Drama Club presented “Next to Normal” May 2, 3 and 4 in the Zlock Performing Arts Center.
 The play explores how one suburban household copes with crisis and mental illness.
-Tickets are $15 and $10 for current Bucks students with ID.

 For complete details of these events, visit www.bucks.edu/culture/artsatbucks or call the Arts Department at 215-968-8425.
 The college is located at 275 Swamp Rd., Newtown, Pa., 18940, where there is ample free parking.